Cobster/psst/README.md

 Psst is a template-based file generator written in PowerShell.
 Its purpose is to quickly create files from templates for any development language.
-Generated files are created using predefined templates with replacement parameters.
+Generated files are created using predefined templates that use PowerShell's string replacement/interpolation syntax.

 ## Maintainers